csstools/cssdb/README.md

 > “This idea is not crazy.”

 A CSS specification formally endorsed by the [CSSWG] and requiring implementations to move forward.
-It should be considered stable and subject to little change.
+It should be considered stable and subject to little change, but still subject to rejection as a standard.

 ---